Andrewpensoneault/ens_assim/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 To install, you will need pip.
-Look at the pip documentation for how to install:
+Look at the pip documentation for how to install if you do not already have it:
 * [Installation](https://pip.pypa.io/en/stable/installing.html)

-You will need he following packages:
+You will need the following packages:
 * numpy >= 1.17.4
 * scipy >= 1.4.1
 ```